High Risk Pregnancy

 Maternal-Fetal Medicine Center

 In the Maternal-Fetal Medicine Center, a maternal-fetal medicine physician is available in Woman's Hospital 24 hours a day.
 The expert staff includes doctors with specialized training and experience in the care of high-risk mothers and their babies; the only board-certified geneticist in Baton Rouge; registered nurses; certified sonographers (experts trained to perform ultrasound testing); and support personnel—all dedicated to the highest standards of care.
-The center offers specialized services for pregnancies with complications such as diabetes, preterm labor, high blood pressure and multiple births, as well as other prenatal complications.
-The diagnostic tests available at Woman’s Maternal-Fetal Medicine Center include high-resolution ultrasound, fetal heart studies and echocardiograms, umbilical blood sampling, and genetic tests such as amniocentesis, chorionic villus sampling, and screenings for Down syndrome and spina bifida.
+The center offers specialized services for pregnancies with complications such as diabetes, preterm labor, high blood pressure and multiple births, as well as other prenatal and maternal complications.
+The diagnostic tests available at Woman’s Maternal-Fetal Medicine Center include high-resolution ultrasound, fetal heart studies and echocardiograms, umbilical blood sampling, and genetic tests such as amniocentesis, and screenings for Down syndrome and spina bifida.
 Services also include counseling for conditions such as Tay-Sachs disease, sickle cell anemia, and other genetic conditions.

 While you’re there, specially trained obstetrical nurses will assess your condition often.
 Your doctor may also order additional testing.